 Take a blustery walk on the beach, enjoy a bowl of steaming fish stew in a Cornish pub, wave watch from behind the comfort of a hotels windows….
 And if you time it right, you could catch one of Cornwall’s festive events, some of which are listed below.

 And if Christmas lights are your thing, and why wouldn’t they be?
 This year sees a welcome return to both the Mousehole lights and the Angarrack lights, both in West Cornwall.
-Other towns and villages will be lit up over the festive period, so wherever you decide to visit be prepared to be enlightened!
+We have another blog all about Christmas lights and there are of course other towns and villages will be lit up over the festive period, so wherever you decide to visit be prepared to be enlightened!

 Talking of light (and darkness) Penzance celebrates mid-winter in spectacular fashion on December 21st.
 The Montol festival sees all sorts of strange masked characters take to the streets, playing tunes and dancing from midday till late into the night.
 It’s not a place for the feint-hearted and old St Nick stays well clear.